Mubarak Wakaso

-He spent the better part of his career in Spain, starting out at Elche in 2008 and going on to also represent Villarreal, Espanyol, Las Palmas, Granada and Alavés.
+He spent the better part of his career in Spain, starting out at Elche in 2008 and going on to represent Villarreal, Espanyol, Las Palmas, Granada and Alavés.
 He also competed professionally in Russia, Scotland, Greece, China and Belgium.

 Wakaso appeared with the Ghana national team at the 2014 World Cup, as well as five Africa Cup of Nations tournaments.

 Club career

 Early years and Spain

 Born in Tamale, Northern Region, Wakaso began his senior career in Ashanti Gold SC.
 In 2008, he moved abroad and signed with Elche CF in Spain on a five-year contract, but only joined the club nearly two months later, however, due to international duty.

 In late January 2011, after several bouts of indiscipline and internal codes violations, Wakaso was released by the Valencians.
 Shortly after, he joined another side in the region and Segunda División, Villarreal CF's B team.

 On 27 February 2011, Wakaso made his La Liga debut, coming on as a substitute for José Catalá in the last minutes of a 2–2 away draw against Racing de Santander.
 He only played six matches in his first full season, and the Yellow Submarine was also relegated after 12 years in the top flight.

 Wakaso signed for RCD Espanyol on 11 July 2012, penning a four-year contract.
 He started in 23 of his league appearances for the Catalans in his only season.